ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-25-rules-based-rules.md

 [black](/notebook/2018/06/21/precommits-using-black-and-flake8/), then you can improve your pattern's readability.

-### Referencing patterns from a configuration file
+### ...then include them in the configuration file

 We can take advantage of spaCy's [`assemble`](https://spacy.io/api/cli#assemble) command to include our patterns in a configuration file.
 Suppose we want to